jbech-linaro/hikey_auto_boot/docs/install.rst

 Webhooks
 ~~~~~~~~
 First one needs to setup webhooks_ at GitHub.
 Important things to configure here is the ``Payload URL``, which should point to the server running IBART.
 The listening port is by default ``5000``.
 For ``Content type`` one should select ``application/json``.
-The secret on the GitHub webhooks page is a string that you need to export in your shell before starting IBART (see below).
+The secret on the GitHub webhooks page is a string that you need to export in your shell before starting IBART (see "Running IBART/Exports").
 At the section ``Which events would you like to trigger this webhook?`` it is sufficient to select ``Pull requests``.

 .. _webhooks: https://developer.github.com/webhooks/creating